 Synapse is a turn based tactical game on the PC that garnered large critical and fan acclaim for its depth and difficulty, I however, have never played, although I have played its soundtrack easily over a hundred times now on my iPhone.
 This is my go to jam for midnight walk abouts.
 Hypnotic, fast and awesome, to quote Jeff Bridges “Its bio digital jazz, man.” and it fucking rules.

 - SUPERBROTHERS: SWORD AND SWORCERY

-I’ve played through some of Hohokum and i’m still not entirely sure what the actual game is or what its exactly supposed to be about, but I do know that it was something magical.
+I’ve played through some of Hohokum and I’m still not entirely sure what the actual game is or what its exactly supposed to be saying, but I do know that it was something magical.
 As well as confusing…but still magical!
 Developed by Honeyslug in collaboration with artist Richard Hogg, Hohokum is a psychedelic journey through fantastical worlds as players explore and investigate their surroundings, creating wonderful music and sounds as they do so.
 The best way to describe this soundtrack is simply with one word, fun.

 - ASSASSINS CREED 2

 As with Halo, you could pick up any Assassins Creed soundtrack and find great music within, although AC2 and Brotherhood are widely considered as some of the best work.
 Jesper Kyd composed the soundtracks for each entry in the series, however he did not continue his work for Assassins Creed 3 for unknown reasons, and Lorne Balfe has taken over the reigns for the newest installment.
 As with each title in the series, each soundtrack has music that seems to both fit the time period it is set, as well as feeling modern.

 - Killer Instinct